tnebooks/12th-chemistry/content.en/docs/chemical-kinetics/factors-affecting.md

 * The half life of a reaction is defined as the time required for the reactant concentration to reach one half its initial value.
 For a first order reaction, the half life is a constant.

+i.e., it does not depend on the initial concentration.

+- According to collision theory, chemical reactions occur as a result of collisions between the reacting molecules.

+* Generally, the rate of a reaction increases with increasing temperature.
+However, there are very few exceptions.
+The magnitude of this increase in rate is different for different reactions.

+- As a rough rule, for many reactions near room temperature, the reaction rate tends to double when the temperature is increased by \(10^\circ\text{C}\).

+* According to Arrhenius, the activation energy of a reaction is the minimum energy that a molecule must possess to react.

 - The rate of a reaction is affected by the following factors:
   1. Nature and state of the reactant
   2. Concentration of the reactant